 Hospitalized persons also pay a daily fee toward the cost of nonmedical expenses, depending on family income.

 Dependents' Medical Benefits

-National health insurance: Not applicable.
+National health insurance and health and medical care program for older people: Not applicable.

 Employees' health insurance: Medical benefits for dependents are the same as those for the insured.